Generally, there are three times when you can enroll in or may be able to change your benefits at the University of Michigan:

 - Your enrollment will not be complete until you click Submit to confirm your elections and click Submit again to send your benefits choices.
 A Confirmation Statement summarizing your choices will be displayed.
-Record the confirmation number that is displayed in the upper right corner of the Confirmation Statement to use as a reference if you should need to call the HR/Payroll Service Center.
+Record the confirmation number that is displayed in the upper right corner of the Confirmation Statement to use as a reference if you should need to call the SSC Contact Center.
 You may wish to print the Confirmation Statement for verification of your enrollment.

 - You will receive an email confirmation statement following submission.